How Often Should You Upgrade Your iPhone

 4. Camera Quality No Longer Meets Your Needs

-If you’re a content creator, or just love taking sharp photos and videos, a major camera upgrade like improved night mode or cinematic video might justify the switch.
+If you make content or just like taking sharp pictures and videos, a big camera upgrade, like better night mode or cinematic video, might make the switch worth it.

 5. You’re Out of Storage